AndieWill510/tinydoor/Options/054-protect-the-witness.md

 Those questions matter.

-But the parent in this story was not only the reporter.
+But the parent in this story was not only the witness.

 The parent was also inside the blast radius.

 If the children performed correctly, that meant something about them.

-If they did not, and after all how could they not, that meant something about me.
+If they did not, and after all how could they not, that means something about us.

 ## Reframe

-A witness carrying both injuries cannot be treated like a recording device.

-A witness can choose the level of detail.

-The witness can say:

-> This is enough for this page.
+When we carry the injuries of both our family members (kids, siblings, parents) and ourselves, we are literally **_disabled by those injuries_**.

+We can witness.
+We can render aid.

+But not much else.

 ## Move